cxd/wave_weather_data_python/README.md

-In general applications of modelling wave buoy data from time series include providing predictions for energy produced by waves, as well as estimates of near shore surges during extreme weather events.
+In general applications of modelling wave buoy data from time series include providing predictions for energy produced by waves, as well as estimates of near shore surges during extreme weather events or perhaps simply to predict surf conditions for your local break ;)

 ## Example Notebooks